 In larger cities like Guadalajara and Mexico City, Uber has been around long enough for there to be Uber pool.
 You are matched with other riders heading in the same direction.
 This might not be the best option if you are short on time.
 You could be asked to walk to a more convenient street to catch your ride or the person you are sharing with might be dropped off first.
 Still, if you don’t mind sharing you can save some serious money.
 In Guadalajara a thirteen mile ride that costs around $25 in a taxi or airport shuttle was about $5.50.
 Again, that’s a lot of beer money!

 Make sure your app is up to date and you have a current photo.
 I did find that at times I had to refresh the app to keep track of the driver’s vehicle.
 Try to be as close as you can to the pick up spot.
 Not being there is what gets you a bad rating.
 Ask me how I know.
 A couple of times I had to move to a better location because of one way streets or traffic.
 This is more common with Uber Pool but you are never asked to walk far.
 Always refresh if you do move and you might want to just want to give your driver a call.
 Which by the way, I found, most spoke English.
 So no worries there.

-Dollars to Pesos by Adiante Ventures
+Dollars to Pesos by Adiante Ventures App for Mexico Currency

 Because currency fluctuates constantly the app might be a little incorrect since it can’t update hourly or even daily.

-Tip: make sure your location is turned on to enable all features of Google Maps.
+Southerner Says: make sure your location is turned on to enable all features of Google Maps.

-Tip: Add 011 to your number for international calling from the States.
+Southerner Says: The dialing instructions for Mexico have recently changed.
+Add 011 to your number for international calling from the States.
 Then add the country code, the region’s area code and then the number.
 In my case, the country code for Mexico was 52 so numbers looked like this: 001 52 xxx-xxx-xxxx.